-If you are a company doing business globally, you must be familiar with SWIFT transfers.
-All banks and financial institutions which make payments via SWIFT will have an MT103 for every payment, but they are unlikely to let you have them.
+If you are a company doing business globally, you must be familiar with SWIFT transfers for cross-border payments and international money transfers.
+While all banks and financial institutions which make payments via SWIFT will have an MT103 for every payment, they are unlikely to let you have them.

-Here at Wallex, we value transparency and accountability above all else.
-Knowing where your money is at all times during the transaction process is both convenient and reassuring.
+Here at Wallex, we value transparency and accountability above all else for your cross-border payments.
+Knowing where your money is at all times during the telegraphic transfer (TT) process is both convenient and reassuring when you make an international money transfer.

-That's why we give you direct access to the MT103 for every one of your SWIFT payments made through our platform.
+That's why we give you direct access to the MT103 for all your SWIFT payments made through our Wallex platform.

-If you’re not very familiar with what MT103 is and how to utilize it for your business payments, in this article, we explain it all.
+If you are not very familiar with what MT103 is and how to utilise it for your cross-border payments, in this article, we explain it all.

 We receive receipts or confirmation of things every day.
 When we send an instant message to a friend, we get a tick to let us know they have received it, or when we make an online purchase, we get a notification from the courier and we are able to trace our parcels every step of the way.

-The same principle applies to payments.
-An MT103 is a detailed document that is generated when you complete an international transfer at your bank.
-It acts as a Proof of Payment made from your bank and informs the beneficiary of all the details of the transaction, including any fees applied.
+The same principle applies to cross-border payments.
+The MT103 is a detailed document that is generated when you complete an international money transfer.
+It acts as a Proof of Payment made from your bank and informs the beneficiary of all the details of the telegraphic transfer (TT), including any telegraphic transfer (TT) fees applied.

-MT103s are also great for tracing payments which are missing or delayed because they show the route of the payment between the banks.
-It provides certainty to transactions needed to keep the wheels of trade turning.
+The MT103 is also great for tracing cross-border payments which are missing or delayed because they show the route of the international money transfer between the banks.
+It provides certainty to international money transfers needed to keep the wheels of trade turning.

 That’s why we want to bring the benefits of payment proofs and end-to-end tracking to our customers.

 Serves as a valid proof of payment, whether to send to your vendor, supplier, or client to serve as proof of payment or to accounts payable for reconciliation purposes.
-In the case where funds are being delayed, the MT103 can be used as a guarantee so that business operations can still go on whether or not the funds have actually been credited.
+In the case where funds are being delayed after making an international money transfer, the MT103 can be used as a guarantee so that business operations can still go on whether or not the funds have actually been credited.

-You can identify whether it’s a SWIFT Transaction or Local Transfer by its Charge Type.
-To understand more about the difference between SWIFT vs Local Transfers and when to use one, read our guide.
+You can identify whether it is a SWIFT Transaction or Local Transfer by its Charge Type.
+To understand more about the difference between SWIFT vs Local Transfers and when to use one, read our guide about it here.

 Select the SWIFT transaction that you want to retrieve the MT103 for by clicking “View”.